splunk/public-o11y-docs/slo/view-slo.rst

 .. note:: You can't recover a deleted SLO.

-Add an SLO to a dashboard
+Add an SLO chart to a dashboard
 ================================

 #.
-On the :strong:`Service Level Objectives (SLOs)` page, select the more icon (|more|) next to the SLO you want to edit.
+On the :strong:`Service Level Objectives (SLOs)` page, select the more icon (|more|) next to the SLO you want to add to a dashboard.
 #.
-In the actions menu, select :menuselection:`Add to dashboard`.
+In the actions menu, select :menuselection:`Add to dashboard..`.
+#.
+Select an existing dashboard or create a new dashboard for your SLO chart.

+.. note:: You must have write permission for a dashboard to add an SLO chart to it.